 You can now run the project with shaders being loaded asynchronously.
 Though the output and interaction experience are identical to the previous project, you now have a game engine that is much better equipped to manage the loading and accessing of external resources.

 The rest of this chapter further develops and formalizes the interface between the client, MyGame, and the rest of the game engine.
-The goal is to define the interface to the client such that multiple instances can be created and interchanged during runtime.
+The goal is to define the interface to the client such that multiple game level instances can be created and interchanged during runtime.
 With this new interface, you will be able to define what a game level is and allow the game engine to load any level in any order.

 Game Level from a Scene File